Janicua/Final-Project/README.md

 ### Excessive HTTP Errors
 Implemented as follows:

-- Metric: TODO
+- Metric: WHEN count() GROUPED OVER top 5 'http.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
-- Threshold: TODO
+- Threshold: 5
-- Vulnerability Mitigated: TODO
+- Vulnerability Mitigated: Continous monitoring
-- Reliability:Medium reliability - Could be an error not caused by an intruder.
+- Reliability: Medium reliability - Could be an error not caused by an intruder.

 ### HTTP Request Size Monitor
 Implemented as follows:

-- Metric: TODO
+- Metric: WHEN sum() of http.request.bytes OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute
-- Threshold: TODO
+- Threshold: 5
-- Vulnerability Mitigated: TODO
+- Vulnerability Mitigated: N/A
-- Reliability: High reliability
+- Reliability: High reliability - The larger the size, the more questionabble the HTTP request.

 ### CPU Usage Monitor
 Implemented as follows:

-- Metric: TODO
+- Metric: WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
-- Threshold: TODO
+- Threshold: 5
-- Vulnerability Mitigated: TODO
+- Vulnerability Mitigated: N/A
-- Reliability: TODO: Does this alert generate lots of false positives/false negatives?
-Rate as low, medium, or high reliability.
-TODO Note: Explain at least 3 alerts.
-Add more if time allows.
+- Reliability: High reliability - The harder the CPU works, the more questiobnale the acvtivity may seem.

 ## Red Team: Summary of Operations